gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 Kill
 ```

-The Notepad process could not be shutdown gracefully and thus was forcefully killed.
+The Notepad process was unable to shutdown gracefully and thus was forcefully killed.
 Graceful shutdown was not possible because the process had an active modal dialog.

 #### More Examples